 What are laminate floors made of?

+What is laminate flooring?
 In its most basic form, laminate flooring is made up of three layers: a rigid base layer (usually made of high-density fiberboard), a photo-realistic image layer, and a hard plasticate wear layer.
 Thanks to its super-realistic image layer, laminate flooring can mimic just about any type of material—wood, stone, even fabric.

 What are tile floors made of?